-More specifically, how can a wife figure out a balance – accurately judge when she’s under-reacting or overreacting to disrespect?
+More specifically, how can a wife figure out a healthy balance – accurately judge when she’s under-reacting or overreacting to disrespect?

 It goes without saying that husband and wife should respect one another.
 Mutual respect is a foundational element in any healthy marriage.

-That said, the early days of marriage come with a training curve; a sometimes-bumpy season of learning what is right, almost right and plain wrong and how to go about fixing it.
+That said, the early days of marriage come with a training curve; a sometimes-bumpy season of learning what is right, almost right and plain wrong.
+And how to fix it.

 As always, in this post, I am addressing wives in the early years of marriage, all though the same principles apply to older wives.
 And I am not victim-blaming – I hope you’ll see that as we go on.

 Let’s start by looking at two extremes when you feel “my husband doesn’t respect me.”